 BB creams were big news back in 2011 when we Brits first started looking to Korea for niche beauty products.
-They were incredibly popular way before sheet masks became the beauty product du jour, but despite BB creams now being a staple in drugstores and department stores across the land, people still google "What is BB cream?"
-So we thought we'd give you a rundown of the unexpected history (hint: They're not actually from Korea), what BB cream really means (it's complicated) and what they do (lots—they do a lot) just so we're all on the same beauty page.
+They were incredibly popular way before sheet masks became the beauty product du jour, but despite BB creams now being a staple in drugstores and department stores across the land, people still frequently google "What is BB cream?"
+So we thought we'd give you a rundown of the unexpected history (hint—they're not actually from Korea), what BB cream really means (it's complicated) and what they do (read: a lot), just so we're all on the same beauty page.

 Keep scrolling for our handy three-minute guide to what BB creams really are, plus shop our favourites below.